-Your estate will also owe taxes on goods like furniture, your business interests, intangibles like copyrights or franchises and insurance payouts to your estate that don’t have a specific beneficiary (a good reason to name a person and not just “estate” on all of your documents).
+Your estate will also owe taxes.
+This will be on goods like furniture and your business interests.
+It will also be on intangibles like copyrights or franchises and insurance payouts to your estate.
+They don’t have to be a specific beneficiary.
+This is a good reason to name a person and not just “estate” on all of your documents.

 In Ontario, this “estate administration tax” works out to approximately 1.25% of the total value of your estate.
 That equals $5 per $1,000 for the first $50,000 of assets and $15 per $1,000 for assets over $50,000.
 (No taxes are due for estates under $1,000.)
 Even a modest $200,000 estate could cost $2,500 in probate fees.